chriszhenghaochen/ICEC_Official/README.md

 # ICEC_Official
-Learning-based lossless compression for Volumtric Image
+Learning-based Lossless Compression for 3D Volumtric Image

 Codes will be released soon ...